-You’ll still have to pay fees for Equity Release, including solicitors’ fees, adviser fees and surveyors’ fees.
+You’ll still have to pay fees for Equity Release, including fees for solicitors, advisers and surveyors

-You don’t need to make monthly repayments on a Lifetime Mortgage if you don’t want to during your lifetime.
+You don’t need to make monthly payments on a Lifetime Mortgage if you don’t want to during your life

-With some providers, it’s possible to include an inheritance protection guarantee so you can safeguard a proportion of your home from your heirs.
+With some providers, it’s possible to include an inheritance protection guarantee so you can safeguard a proportion of your home for your heirs

 Equity Release can allow you to stay in your own home by funding carers if necessary, or by adapting your home to suit lower mobility

-Plans are hard to undo once you’ve entered into them, and may require substantial early repayment charges if you look to repay the provider early.
+Equity Release is hard to undo once you’ve entered into it, and may require substantial early repayment charges if you look to repay early

-Plans approved by the Equity Release Council have a ‘No Negative Equity Guarantee’, which means you’ll never owe more than your home is worth at the point of sale.
+Plans that meet the Equity Release Council’s standards have a ‘No Negative Equity Guarantee’, which means you’ll never owe more than your home is worth at the point of sale